stuartsierra/lazytest/README.txt

 test and one that runs after it.
 These correspond to the "setup/teardown" functions in other test frameworks.

-    (defcontext name []
-       ... body of before function ...
-       :after [x]
-       ... body of after function ...)

 The body of the "before" function will consist of the expressions inside defcontext up to the keyword :after.
 Expressions following :after will become the body of the "after" function.

-The "before" function returns a value, the "state" of the context.
+The "before" function returns a value representing some state.
+That value will be given to Test Cases that use the Context.

 The keyword :after must be followed by a vector containing a single symbol.
 When the "after" function runs, that symbol will be bound to the state returned by the "before" function.

+    (defcontext name []
+       ... body of before function ...
+       ... returns some state ...
+       :after [x]
+       ... body of after function ...
+       ... where x is the state ...)